 3. Type of pattern (rich, shapely, austere, etc.).

 In design, book-matching is selected when the intention is to create a “unique”’ aesthetic effect.
 This is why only marbles with surface veining and patterning are considered suitable for this technique.
 The directionality of the veins, the uniformity, dynamics or, more broadly, the aesthetics of the pattern can inspire architects, decorators and project managers to create different combinations.
-It is truly striking how different layouts of the same slabs used in this particular technique can result in diverse aesthetic effects.
+It is truly striking how different layouts of the same marble slabs used in this particular technique can result in diverse aesthetic effects.